StefanGrimminck/Spip-Go/README.md

 - Original destination preservation
 - High load testing

 Note: Running e2e tests requires root privileges for iptables manipulation.

+## Developer

+Use the provided `Makefile` for common developer tasks (for example `make fmt`, `make test`, `make e2e`).
+The Makefile is a local convenience only; CI runs tests directly in the workflow on clean runners.